Planning for medical professionals

 Tax benefits of investing in a VCT

-Here’s an example that shows how Andrea can claim income tax relief from each VCT investment she makes across several consecutive tax years.
-We’ve used six years as an example but she could use this method to keep claiming income tax relief indefinitely.
+This flow chart shows how Andrea can claim income tax relief from each VCT investment she makes across several consecutive tax years.
+We’ve used six years as an example but in practice she could use this method to keep claiming income tax relief indefinitely.
+This is, of course, subject to certain conditions including the requirement to hold VCT shares for at least five years in order to retain the 20% upfront tax relief.
+VCTs are high risk and are not suitable for everyone.
+If an investor needs guaranteed income, cannot tolerate loss or is uncomfortable losing immediate access to their money, then VCTs are not suitable.

 Interested in VCTs?